Cheekeye Fan

 Since 2014, over 15 reports to Council have been received, and two public hearings have been held to provide an overview of the project and updates to the community.

-The District’s Official Community Plan requires that risk mitigation proposals for the Cheekeye Fan debris flow hazard area adequately address the associated risk and can be sustainability maintained.
+The Cheekeye River Development is located on the Cheekeye Fan and is exposed to debris flow hazards.
+As a result, the District’s Official Community Plan requires that risk mitigation proposals for the Cheekeye Fan debris flow hazard area adequately address the associated risk and can be sustainability maintained.
+The Cheekeye River Development has proposed to build a large debris flow mitigation structure south of Cat Lake to mitigate risk to both existing and proposed development on the Cheekeye Fan.

 On July 24, 2018, Council passed third readings of the Rezoning and OCP bylaws and established a series of conditions that must be met prior to adoption of the bylaws, primarily pertaining to Cheekeye Fan debris flow hazard and risk mitigation.
 This includes that the project proponent Sqomish Sea to Sky Developments LP must prepare a hazard assessment, debris flow modeling, risk assessment, detailed design of mitigation measures, operations and maintenance manual and cost estimate, and a funding model to operate and maintain the mitigation system in perpetuity.

-If the barrier is approved, additional budgets and staffing will be required.
+Capital costs of the barrier will be paid by SSSD.
+It is proposed that the costs to maintain the barrier will be shared between a Local Area Service tax imposed on the proposed development and general taxation.
 It is estimated that the time to construct the barrier is two to three years plus a two-year warranty and maintenance period.
 Therefore, budget implications are a maximum of four to five years from the commencement of construction.

 Proposed Bylaws: